GRAD 8200: Teaching and Learning Topics in Higher Education

 This online seminar is designed for current and future higher education instructors.
 The seminar brings together higher education professionals to learn, share, and develop strategies for cultivating learning and teaching practices that support a broad range of learners.

 As an open seminar, you may opt to enroll for course credit or to enroll as a participant who will earn a certificate of participation for engaging in seminar discussions and activities.
-Participants enrolled for course credit will complete all forum discussion and three of four pedagogical activities to earn an “A”; those enrolled to complete a certificate will participate in all discussion and will select two activities to complete (the equivalent of a “B” grade).
+Participants enrolled for course credit will complete all forum discussion and activities, and one additional pedagogical activities to earn a “B" grade, or two additional pedagogical activities to earn an "A" grade.